 Connecting with bcp

-The bcp utility is available in the Microsoft ODBC Driver for SQL Server on Linux and macOS.
+The bcp utility is available with the Microsoft ODBC Driver for SQL Server on Linux and macOS.
 This page documents the differences from the Windows version of

 The field terminator is a tab ("\t").

 bcpformat files and data files that do not contain extended characters.

 A backslash '\' on a command-line argument must either be quoted or escaped.
 For example, to specify a newline as a custom row terminator, you must use one of the following mechanisms:

 The following example is a command invocation of

 bcp to copy table rows to a text file:

 bcp AdventureWorks2008R2.Person.Address out test.dat -Usa -Pxxxx -Sxxx.xxx.xxx.xxx

 In the current release, the following syntax and options are available: